XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts: Main Evaluation

 \subsection{Multilingual Code Generation}

 We use \multiple~\cite{cassano2022multiple}, a multi-programming benchmark that supports 18 programming languages in addition to Python, to evaluate the multilingual ability and generalizability of \ours{}.
-Among these, we choose 6 representative programming for their distinct language features: Java, JavaScript, C++, PHP, Swift, and Rust, following~\citet{wei2023magicoder}.
-Table \ref{tab:multilang} shows, among all 1.3B models, \oursmerge achieves the best average multilingual performance and performs the best on 5 (out of 6) individual programming languages, overall largely improving \baselineds{} which uses standard SFT.
-Notably, the overall performance of \ewads is on par with \baselineds, indicating that \ewads{} may not improve SFT on multilingual coding.
-Appendix~\ref{sec:expert_analysis} further studies whether each expert in \oursmoe specializes differently in these programming languages.
+Following previous work~\cite{wei2023magicoder}, we choose six representative programming languages in our evaluation for their distinct language features: Java, JavaScript, C++, PHP, Swift, and Rust.
+Table \ref{tab:multilang} shows that, among all 1.3B models, \oursmerge achieves the best average multilingual performance and performs the best on five (out of six) programming languages and overall largely improves \baselineds{} which uses standard SFT.
+Notably, the overall performance of \ewads is on par with \baselineds, indicating that \ewads{} fails to improve SFT on multilingual coding.
+Appendix~\ref{sec:expert_analysis} further studies whether each expert in \oursmoe specializes differently in different programming languages.